 - Immediately report any suspicious activity

-- Review the Federal Trade Commission's information about phishing and how it works
+- Review the Federal Trade Commission's information about phishing and other important online security information

 PayPal and eBay Phishing Fraud